 - 1/4 tsp.
 Pepper

 - Garlic Powder

 - 2 Tbs.
-Parmesan Cheese (Or vegan Parmesan-style Cheese)
+Parmesan Cheese Or vegan Parmesan-style Cheese

 - Finish the soup while croutons are baking.
-In several batches in a blender or food processor puree the vegetables adding stock little bit at the time.
-Put the pureed vegetables in the larger saucepan and bring to boil over high heat.
+In several batches in a blender or food processor, puree the vegetables adding stock little bits at the time.
+Put the pureed vegetables in the large saucepan and bring to boil over high heat.

 - Serve hot and garnish with croutons and perhaps some more herbs or chopped scallions.

 I believe any tomatoes would do for this soup, and the juicier the better-my opinion!
 Toast bread for croutons or sour bread, cubed would work perfectly too.
 Tomato paste and tomato puree are two different things.
 READ HERE Seasoning sprinkled: Japanese Sesame Seasoning Used 1 tbsp. of Half and Half for the serving.